Have you ever thought about why people fail in their personal and business achievements?

 They often indulged in coping mechanisms like alcohol, drugs and women in order to tolerate themselves at 50 years old.

-When done in moderation, I definitely believe that sacrificing some of the short term in order to realize a long-term payoff is in your best interest - as long as it’s not brought too far.
+When done in moderation, I definitely believe that sacrificing some of the short-term for a long-term payoff is in your best interest - as long as it’s not brought too far.

-Sacrificing too much is also very prevalent with medical doctors since they often become doctors around 32 years old and are a few hundred thousand dollars.
+Sacrificing too much is also very prevalent with medical doctors since they often begin practicing when they're ~32 years old and with a few hundred thousand dollars of debt.

 So remember, it’s all about balance.